jnagasawa/RAGinject/README.md

 def my_rag(question: str, context: Optional[List[str]] = None) -> dict:
-    # your existing RAG logic - `context` is the retrieved (or, here,
+    # your existing RAG logic; `context` is the retrieved (or, here,
-    # injected) documents; make sure your pipeline actually looks at it
+    # injected) documents.
+Make sure your pipeline actually looks at it.
     docs = context or []
     answer = f"Answer to: {question}"
     return {"answer": answer, "sources": [f"doc{i}" for i in range(len(docs))]}